 - Securities and Exchange Commission (SEC): This agency of the federal government enforces investor and securities protections.
 It oversees five divisions: Corporation Finance, Investment Management, Trading and Markets, Economic and Risk Analysis, and Enforcement.

 - International Financial Reporting Standards (IFRS/IASB): The IFRS Foundation is a nonprofit that oversees industry guidelines at a global level, while the IASB works as its independent standards-setting board.
-Both of these organizations host public meetings that can be attended in-person or through web conferencing tools.
+Both of these organizations host public meetings accountants can attend in-person or through web conferencing tools.

-- FASB Accounting Standards Codification: Professionals who are working with non-government organizations can refer to this database of generally accepted accounting principles (GAAP) catalogued by the FASB.
-While the basic version is free to access, the professional subscription requires an annual payment of $850.
+- FASB Accounting Standards Codification: Professionals who are working with non-government organizations can refer to this database of accepted accounting principles (GAAP) cataloged by the FASB.
+While the basic version is free to access, the professional subscription requires an annual payment of $1,197.

 Continuing Education for CPAs

-- Learning Market NASBA approved programs: Learning Market is a database of 1,900 NASBA-approved continuing education courses provided across the nation.
-Prospective students can narrow their search with parameters like date offered, subject area, state, delivery method and type of credit.
+- NASBA Registry of CPE Sponsors: This database of 1,900 NASBA-approved continuing education courses are provided across the nation.
+Prospective students can narrow their search with parameters like date offered, subject area, state, delivery method, and type of credit.

 - Certified Management Accountant (CMA): This professional credential enables accountants to specialize in cost and management accounting.
-According to the IMA, accountants with this certification can earn 1/3 more than non certified accountants.
+According to the Institute of Management Accountants (IMA), accountants with the CMA certification can earn 1/3 more than non-certified accountants.

 Licensure for Accounting Firms

 Ultimately, state and territory boards of accountancy regulate accounting firm licensure processes.
-However, there are some steps firms can take to meet the requirements across multiple jurisdictions, especially if these firms are operating in several states.
-The following resources play a significant role in the firm licensing process:
+Firms can take certain steps to meet the requirements across multiple jurisdictions, especially if these firms operate in several states.
+The following resources play a significant role in the firm licensing process.

 - Accountancy Licensing Library: This NASBA database gives accountancy firms a single point of reference for licensing requirements across all 55 U.S. jurisdictions.
-Customized searches can be saved and exported into Excel reports for later viewing and sorting.
+Accountants can save customized searches and export them into Excel.

-CPAs are thoroughly acquainted with the level of hard work and dedication it takes to get licensed in a single state.
+CPAs are thoroughly acquainted with the level of hard work and dedication needed to get licensed in a single state.
 The idea of moving a CPA practice can seem very daunting.
-Licenses received in some jurisdictions may or may not carry over to new locations.
 Find out which states will honor an out-of-state CPA license at CPAMobility.org.

-- State CPA societies (directory): CPAs should get in touch with their respective state society to learn about networking events, local CPE opportunities, publications, relevant legislative updates and policy changes.
-Membership fees vary between state societies.
+- State CPA Associations: CPAs should get in touch with their respective state society to learn about networking events, local CPE opportunities, publications, relevant legislative updates and policy changes.
+Membership fees vary.

-- American Institute of Certified Public Accountants (AICPA): Network on a national level by attending some of the 60 different AICPA conferences hosted annually on auditing, accounting practice and regulation.
-AICPA membership fees range from $235-$425 based on role and industry.
+- American Institute of Certified Public Accountants (AICPA): Network on a national level by attending some of the 60 different annual AICPA conferences on auditing, accounting practice and regulation.

-- International Federation of Accountants (IFAC): Contribute to the global community of accountants by attending IFAC and partner organization events in cities like London, Rome, New York and Toronto.
-Associate member annual dues are estimated at $5,000.
+- International Federation of Accountants (IFAC): Contribute to the global community of accountants by attending IFAC and partner organization events in cities like London, Rome, New York, and Toronto.

-- American Accounting Association (AAA): Members are invited to attend regional meetings, research conferences and boot camps that are hosted multiple times each year.
-Additionally, AAA membership comes with access to an exclusive job board, publication opportunities and CPE programs.
-Annual membership costs vary based on level of education.
-A non-academic full membership amounts to $215 in dues each year.
+- American Accounting Association (AAA): Members attend regional meetings, research conferences, and bootcamps that are hosted multiple times each year.
+Additionally, AAA membership comes with access to an exclusive job board, publication opportunities, and CPE programs.

 - Association of Accounting and Financial Professionals in Business (IMA): The same organization that oversees CMA certification is also the home to a bustling, 70,000-member professional networking experience.
-Benefits include a proprietary online community, access to local chapter events and discounted admission for the IMA Annual Conference and Exposition.
-The cost of annual membership is $220.
+Benefits include a proprietary online community, access to local chapter events, and discounted admission for the IMA Annual Conference and Exposition.

-- National Society of Accountants (NSA): This society is dedicated to professionals who work within the fields of auditing, accounting, management services and estate planning.
-Members can take advantage of CPE and join the "Find a Professional" directory.
-The annual cost to join the NSA is $199.
+- National Society of Accountants (NSA): Dedicated to professionals who work within the fields of auditing, accounting, management services, and estate planning, members can take advantage of CPE and join the "Find a Professional" directory.

 Events and Conferences

-- AICPA Practitioners Symposium and Tech+ Conference: This two-day event is comprised of four programs on national practice, digital CPA processes and technology, a practitioners symposium and a business development summit.
-Professionals also get a chance to relax and network on Disney golf courses with advance tee time.
+- AICPA and CIMA Practitioners and TECH+: This two-day event comprises four programs on national practice, digital CPA processes and technology, a practitioners symposium, and a business development summit.

 - IMA Annual Conference and Expo: IMA has been hosting annual conferences for almost a full century.
-Join other business, finance and accounting professionals for a five-day event full of presentations by industry leaders, product showcases and networking meetups.
-Attendees can also earn up to 26 hours of CPE credits.
+Join other business, finance, and accounting professionals for a three-day event full of presentations by industry leaders, product showcases, and networking meetups.

-- Strategic Finance Magazine: IMA's print magazine is distributed once a month to subscribers, highlighting tech, practice and standards updates that impact the way accountants and finance professionals work.
+- Strategic Finance: IMA's magazine comes to subscribers once a month, highlighting tech, practice, and standards updates that impact the way accountants and finance professionals work.

-- Corporate Accounting: Tune into this Economist online newsfeed to read up on international corporate accounting news and keep track of the latest standards updates.
+- Corporate Accounting: Tune into this Economist online newsfeed to read up on international corporate accounting news and track the latest standards.

-- AB Magazine: This ACCA publication is dedicated to the continued professional development (CPD) of accountants.
-Many articles are accompanied by multiple-choice quizzes so that readers can test themselves on the content while catching up on the latest corporate and practice news.
+- AB: This ACCA publication is dedicated to the continued professional development of accountants.
+Many articles have multiple-choice quizzes so readers can test themselves while catching up on the latest corporate and practice news.

-- Accounting & Accountants: Monitor the pulse of consumer and industry accounting concerns by following this New York Times' news and commentary feed, which includes over 5,500 archived articles.
+- Accounting and Accountants: Monitor the pulse of consumer and industry accounting concerns by following this New York Times' news and commentary feed, which includes over 5,500 archived articles.

-- Accounting Tomorrow: This industry blog covers a diverse range of industry topics, including financial planning, tax practice and auditing.
-Accounting Tomorrow also highlights the new and noteworthy influencers within the international CPA community.
+- Accounting Today: This industry blog covers a diverse swath of industry topics, including financial planning, tax practice, and auditing.
+It also highlights the new and noteworthy influencers within the international CPA community.